bccpadge/bccpadge/README.md

 <h3 align="left">Little Bit About Myself:</h3>
 <p>I have an older brother, named Matthew.
 He and I were born and adopted from Vietnam.
-I have hemiparesis cerebral palsy on my right side.
-I enjoy coding and listening to music.  </p>
+I have hemiparesis cerebral palsy on my right side.  </p>

+<h3 align="left">How I got started in Web Development?</h3>
+<p>I was unpleased doing an accounting certificate at Brightpoint Community College.
+I decided to swtich to an Computer Programing, CSC and that is how I found my interest in web development.
+I would watch YouTube tutorials on web development.
+When I started doing frontend development, I wanted to be frontend developer.
+But time as passed, I changed my mind.
+I enjoy coding as a hobby. </p>

+<h3 align="left">Currently doing:</h3>
+<p>I am building projects on Frontend Mentor.
+Check out my projects here [Frontend Mentor](https://www.frontendmentor.io/profile/bccpadge)</p>

 <h2 align="left">Stoic quote ⏬</h2>
 <p>“Progress is not achieved by luck or accident, but by working on yourself daily.” - Epictetus</p>